buying guide

 Cause: Open hoppers, humid conditions, or poor-quality storage.
 Fix: Choose feeders with airtight storage, store extra food properly, don’t overfill hoppers.

-• Animates — Stocks PetSafe and SureFeed feeders
+• Animates — often stocks PetSafe and SureFeed feeders; useful for returns and warranty support

-• Pet Direct — Full range, competitive pricing
+• Pet Direct — broad cat accessory range and competitive delivery

-• Vet clinics — SureFeed feeders, usually full retail price
+• Vet clinics — SureFeed feeders, usually full retail price, but sensible if a prescription diet is involved

-• Amazon AU — Ships to NZ, watch import duties
+• Amazon AU — ships some feeders to NZ; watch import duties and returns

 Installation and Setup Tips